-- The account on the House Account Charge item in step 2 should be set the same as the account on the House Account payment type in step 1 if you want them to cancel each other out instead of debiting 1 account and crediting a different account.
+- The account on the House Account Charge item in Step 2 should be set the same as the account on the House Account payment type in Step 1 if you want them to cancel each other out instead of debiting one account and crediting a different one.

-- The end result of this process should be that the house account receivable account gets debited when imported from POS and then credited when invoiced so it should come out to 0 and then AR will be debited on the invoice.
+- The end result of this process should be that the House Account Receivable gets debited when imported from the POS and then credited when invoiced so it should come out to 0 and then AR will be debited on the invoice.

 Walkthrough of House Account Process

-- In this process you have the option to select 1 or all customers, 1 or all locations, and 1 or all payment types.
+- In this process you have the option to select one or all customers, one or all locations, and one or all payment types.

 - Next you can select how the invoices are formatted, one invoice per date range, one invoice per house account charge, or one invoice per day.